Goosebumps (1995 TV series): Season sets

 On 26 November 2012, Revelation Films started to release season sets of the series in the United Kingdom (DVD region 2).
-These releases largely contained the episodes' mostly uncensored versions as seen on Fox Kids (albeit still truncating the ending of "A Shocker on Shock Street"); a description on the back of the case mentions the heavy censoring they were subjected to when they aired on CBBC.
-All six hour-long specials from across the first and second seasons are also included in their entirety, rather then being split into two-part episodes.
+These releases contained the episodes' mostly uncensored versions as presented on the defunct UK Fox Kids channel (albeit still truncating the ending of "A Shocker on Shock Street"); a description on the back of the DVD cases mentions the heavy censoring the episodes were subjected to when they aired on CBBC.
+Unlike on Fox Kids, all six hour-long specials from across the first and second seasons are presented in their entirety, rather than being split into two-part episodes.
+Curiously, all the episodes of Season 4 have the Season 2 opening, though their end credits retain the Season 3–4 theme.

 On 2 April 2014, Madman Entertainment released the entire series in four DVD sets as well as a "Most Wanted Collection" in Australia and New Zealand (DVD region 4).